lasercata/kNN_ocr/README.md

     -v, --verbose             Show confusion matrix and elapsed time -t, --test                Run tests and exit (ignore positional arguments) -kd, --kd-tree            Use a kd tree
-    -b, --binarize            Preprocess the image by keeping only two colors -d DIST, --distance DIST  Give the used distance.
+    -u, --unpad               Preprocess the image by removing the padding -d DIST, --distance DIST  Give the used distance.
 Possible values are :
                                   - 0 : the square of the euclidean distance (default) ;
                                   - 1 : same, but only in the 20 x 20 pixels